India and Pakistan ceasefire shaken by overnight border fighting in disputed Kashmir region

 India, unlike Pakistan, has not said anything about Trump or the U.S. since the deal was announced.
 Nor has India acknowledged anyone beyond its military contact with the Pakistanis.

-They have routinely blamed the other for starting the skirmishes while insisting they were only retaliating.
+They have routinely blamed the other for starting the skirmishes, while insisting they themselves were only retaliating.

 India and Pakistan's two top military officials are due to speak again on Monday.